Orange Juice (band): Later years

 The album was critically feted for its playful pastiche of classic rock and roll, soul, and punk, with plentiful nods towards The Velvet Underground, Stax Records and US country, but failed to spawn a hit with its only single, "Bridge", which peaked at number 67 in the UK chart.

-From this point Orange Juice had a core line-up of Collins and Manyika, the former becoming more outspoken about political issues such as UK miners' strike, Scottish nationalism and Thatcherism, as well as those bands who were inspired by the Postcard Records sound but were beginning to eclipse Orange Juice in the charts - the Smiths and also Polydor labelmates Lloyd Cole and the Commotions and Newcastle-based Kitchenware Records, Collins claiming:
+From this point Orange Juice had a core line-up of Collins and Manyika, the former becoming more outspoken about political issues such as UK miners' strike, Scottish nationalism and Thatcherism, as well as those bands who were inspired by the Postcard Records sound but were beginning to eclipse Orange Juice in the charts - the Smiths and also Polydor labelmates Lloyd Cole and the Commotions and Newcastle-based Kitchenware Records.
+Collins claimed Kitchenware Records as derivative of Postcard's image and said he disliked the music of bands associated with it.

-[Kitchenware Records are] completely a surrogate Postcard.
-They have the whole look down to a T. I don't know if it was The Daintees or Hurrah!, but they came to Glasgow.
-They were called The Green-Eyed Children and were fairly punky, but they must have seen us wearing all our floppy fringes.
-It's flattering in a way, but I don't like their music.

 The duo of Collins and Manyika proceeded to record Orange Juice's final album, The Orange Juice, with Clare Kenny on bass.
 Produced by Dennis Bovell, the album was named with reference to the third album by The Velvet Underground.
 Again critically acclaimed, the album's blue-eyed soul influences presaged other 1980s Scottish acts taking inspiration from this genre, including Wet Wet Wet and Hue and Cry.
 The album's lead single "What Presence?!" had a video by Derek Jarman but also failed to break into the top 40, peaking at 47, while single "Lean Period" just crept into the top 75 in October 1984.
 Johnny Britten on guitar and Paul Herd on bass played with the group live.
 The album was promoted via an appearance on The Old Grey Whistle Test as well as 'The Artisans' tour in late 1984, with Steve Skinner replacing Britten on guitar, but by this stage venues and crowds were becoming smaller (and a final London Lyceum date in December 1984 was cancelled because of poor sales).
 Relations with Polydor became strained by the fact Orange Juice could not tour internationally because of Zeke Manyika's immigration status, and the release of a third single from the album was vetoed as the record label focused on other acts, such as Lloyd Cole and the Commotions to Collins' vocal disapproval.
 At the same time, Collins' decision to release material with former schoolfriend Paul Quinn on Alan Horne's new Swampland Records label further soured the relationship with Polydor.